jesseduffield/jesseduffield.github.io/_posts/2024-1-3-Encapsulation-Is-Not-Free.md

 Plenty of people will disagree with this definition, because programmers disagree about everything.
 If you think 'abstraction' is a more apt word for my above definition, feel free to substitute that throughout the post.

-Okay, back to our internationalisation-ising.
+Okay, let's apply this concept to the problem at hand.

 ## Encapsulating internationalisation